 For example, when a company has sold some products but not yet collected payments for them, it may ask its creditors to accept a promissory note that can be exchanged for cash at a future time (or eg. an IOU to overcome coincidence of wants in barter).

+Mutual Credit – Bookkeeping and settlement (without the banks, bureaucrats, or blockchains) of credits granted to partners for goods and services provided

 structure

-An initial proposed structure might include the following fields:
+Initial proposed structure in the payload of an encrypted direct message

+Kind #, Bill of Exchange (BoE), NIP-xx

+Document: <integer> Sequential document number from drawee (The Bill is issued by the drawee)

-Date: The date when the bill is issued
+Date: <date> The date when the bill is issued

-Payee: The person or organization who will receive the payment
+Payee: <Internet ID> The person or organization who will receive the payment